jlaunonen/mips-linux-uclibc/README.md

 UNIPATCH_LIST="${FILESDIR}/1-makefile.patch"
 ```

-To finish this step, build Manifest of the ebuild, patch, and source package:
+To finish this step, build Manifest of the ebuild, patch, and source package (which is downloaded automatically):

 ```sh
 ebuild linux-headers-2.6.10.ebuild digest